Floribella: Chile

-In 2006 began the production of the Chilean version by TVN, premiering on October of the same year.
+In 2006 began the production of the Chilean version by TVN, premiering in October of the same year.
 It reached high levels of rating, defeating its counterpart by Canal 13 Charly Tango.
-The original name, "Floricienta", couldn't be used because a private company had registered the trademark previously.
+The original name, "Floricienta", could not be used because a private company had registered the trademark previously.
 It features actress Mariana Derderián on the role of Florencia and Cristián Arriagada on the role of Federico.
-It was the most-watched fictional program of 2007 but a second season was not comitioned since TVN didn't want to kill the Prince, which was necessary for a second season to happen.
+It was the most-watched fictional program of 2007 but a second season was not commissioned since TVN did not want to kill the Prince, which was necessary for a second season to happen.